exercism/website-copy/tracks/go/exercises/pig-latin/mentoring.md

 ### Common suggestions:
 * Avoid complex, deeply nested logic.
-* Are all of the conditions treated as special cases in code actually special cases?
-For instance, does a leading vowel need to be treated differently than a first vowel in the middle of the word?
+* Reduce the number of special cases by generalizing logic.
+For instance, the first vowel in the word can potentially be handled the same, regardless of whether it is at the start of the word or not.
 * Prefer switch/case to long if/else chains.
 * Add explanatory comments when the intent of the code might not be clear to the reader.
 * `gofmt` ensures consistent formatting, and is standard across most of the Go community.